We just reached 30,000 articles on this wiki! 🥳

 Reserve Item Drop Warp

 If Mario misses picking up a falling item after releasing it from the reserve box, there is another chance to grab it.
 By simply waiting in the same spot for 18 minutes, the item will reappear from the top of the screen.
-This occurs due to the dropped reserve item's Y coordinate overflowing, making it simply restart from 0, the highest possible Y coordinate.
-Because of most levels' time limits, however, this can effectively only be seen in Yoshi's House.
+This occurs due to the dropped reserve item's Y coordinate overflowing, making it restart from 0, the highest possible Y coordinate.
+Because of the time limit, however, this can only be seen in a few places, including Yoshi's House and the Top Secret Area.

 (Source: OlmiOP)